About Us

 Serving the whole person

-People come to LSS for housing, health care, or emergency assistance.
+People come to the programs that make up the LSS Network of Hope for housing, health care, or emergency assistance.
 Their challenges are often complex and interrelated.

 Recognizing the interconnected challenges and building off their strengths, we serve them holistically.